travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 * Cassandra
 * Neo4J
 * ElasticSearch
+* Kestrel
+* SQLite3

-All aforementioned data stores use mostly stock default settings, however, when it makes sense, new users are added and security settings are relaxed (because for continuous integration ease of use is more important): one example of such adaptation is PostgreSQL that has strict default access settings.
+All the aforementioned services use mostly stock default settings, however, when it makes sense, new users are added and security settings are relaxed (because for continuous integration ease of use is more important): one example of such adaptation is PostgreSQL that has strict default access settings.

 In addition, our CI environment provisions RabbitMQ, a popular open source messaging broker.